 When a mandatory reporter calls the DCF abuse hotline, a Centralized Intake and Emergency Services (CIES) social worker records the information in a statewide database, FSDNet.
 A CIES supervisor determines whether to "accept" or "not accept" the report for investigation of child sexual abuse based on statutory criteria.
 If the report is accepted for investigation of possible child sexual abuse, the case is assigned, and an investigation is formally launched by an RLSI investigator.
 If the report is not accepted by CIES supervisor for investigation, a second supervisor reviews the report, also based on statutory criteria.
 The supervisor conducting the "second read" makes the final determination.
-This means if the "first read" supervisor doesn't accept the report for investigation and the "second read" supervisor disagrees; the report is accepted, assigned and an investigation is formally launched by an RLSI investigator.
+This means if the "first read" supervisor doesn't accept the report for investigation is formally launched by an RLSI investigator.
+This practice is supported in VT DCF Policy 52 which states, "If accepted by the second screener, a child safety intervention will commence within 72 hours of the receipt of the report.
+If the report was accepted based on further information received, the child safety intervention will commence PREA Audit Report Page 92 of 128 within 72 hours of the receipt of that information."
+However, an interview with the RLSI Investigator verified that cases that involve allegations of sexual abuse are screened and approved the date the report is made or in some cases (in after-hours) immediately the following morning.